-Larissa Waltman has completed training to provide mediation services regarding Civil, Domestic Relations, Child Protection, Behavioral Health, and Guardianship/Elder matters.
+Larissa Waltman has completed training to provide mediation and/or facilitation services regarding Civil, Domestic Relations, Child Protection, Behavioral Health, Guardianship/Elder Care, and Special Education matters.

 Mediation is a process that not only assists in resolving a matter sooner than if it were to proceed to trial, but also provides a forum where each party is allowed to explain their position and actively participate in trying to reach a resolution.